-It is particularly interesting that Prince Marko dressed like a wolf.
+Interestingly, Prince Marko was dressed in a wolf skin.
 Herodotus mentions a tribe of Neuri as one of the Scythian tribes.
 They left their original homeland and settled among the Budini.
 He continues with the strange statement that every member of the Neuri tribe becomes a wolf, for a couple of days of the year.

 Numerous authors have proposed that both Neuri and Budini are ancestors of Slavs.
 Some authors also believe that the ancient Noricum, modern-day Slovenia owes its name to this tribe.
 Moreover, the word for werewolf is one of the few Slavic words in Greek.

 The idea that South Slavs preserve the ancient mythology of the Balkans poses some difficult questions.
 According to the “mainstream” history, Slavs came to the Balkans from modern-day Bohemia only between the 5-6th century AD.